 Affectionately referred to as the City of Love, Paris has been the inspirational setting for innumerable romantic gestures and marriage proposals.
 Who could say no surrounded by the illuminated beauty of the Eiffel Tower?
 Aside from having one of the world’s best-loved capital cities, France is famous for its irresistible gourmet cuisine, fine wines, astounding architecture, talented artists, incredible museums, and the annual Tour de France cycle race - a sporting event watched by millions across the globe.
 Then of course there’s rural France with its picturesque wide expanses of rolling countryside, specialist vineyards and chateaux that are centuries old.
 Skiers flock to the Alpine regions, in particular Chamonix, to get their snow fix, while fashion-conscious style gurus relax on the glorious golden sands of St Tropez.

-Uncover the glamour and rich heritage of France, as you journey from iconic Paris to the heart of romantic Provence and on to the dazzling French Riviera.
-Along the way, you’ll travel in VIP comfort, stay in luxurious hotels and be introduced to passionate foodies and historians.
+Uncover the glamour and rich heritage of France, as you journey from iconic Paris to the heart of romantic Provence and the dazzling French Riviera.
+Stay in luxurious hotels and be introduced to passionate foodies and historians.

 Without France, we would not have the chic fashion designs created by Coco Chanel, Christian Dior, Yves Saint Laurent and Louis Vuitton, nor would we have Renoir and Monet’s impressionist paintings.
 Vive la France!